nsmsn/dotcom/src/posts/2025-how-i-omglol.md

 This summer, I came up on a milestone: one year since purchasing an [omg.lol](https://omg.lol) address.
 I thought it might be fun and helpful to write up how I'm using _almost_ all the fun features of this web service/platform/thingy, but I want to get two important things out of the way:

 September is a great time to sign up, since their [annual fundraiser for St. Jude](https://omglol.news/st-jude-2025) is underway.
-The fundraiser coincides with Childhood Cancer Awarenes Month.
+The fundraiser coincides with Childhood Cancer Awareness Month.
 Between now and September 30, 50% of every dollar omg.lol earns will be donated to [St. Jude Children's Research Hospital](https://www.stjude.org/).

 It is also important to know that **this is not for everybody**.
 The use of omg.lol services to spread hate and negativity is not tolerated and the owner/operator is not shy about removing users for breaking the [code of conduct](https://home.omg.lol/info/code-of-conduct) or [terms of service](https://home.omg.lol/info/legal) agreements.
-You can also read the [About our Community page](https://home.omg.lol/info/community) to get a feel for what the community values, priortizes, and prctices.
+You can also read the [About our Community page](https://home.omg.lol/info/community) to get a feel for what the community values, prioritizes, and practices.
 Adam's also created the [People Pledge](https://people.pledge.party/), which is linked in the footer.
 So as long as you are not acting in a pro-fascist, anti-trans, racist, ableist, ageist, etc. manner, you should be good to go!

 ## Becoming aware of omg.lol